Beefster09/VictoryCard/README.md

 * `defaults` allows you to set some defaults for each card
 * `cards` - **[Required]** A yaml list of each card and its attributes.
 Each field is passed to the jinja2 template and is pulled from your defaults section if missing.
 Some additional fields:
-    * `template`: the card template to use for this specific card.
-Typically you will only want to set this in the `defaults` section.
-    By default, the default template is the same as the yaml, but with a `html.jinja2` extension.
-    Also note that this template *must* have an `html.jinja2` extension, as it will be added to the field if not present.
-    See [Jinja Documentation](http://jinja.pocoo.org/docs/latest/templates/) for details on how to create templates for each card.
     * `copies`: indicates how many copies of that card will be rendered.
 Set to 0 to exclude the card from rendering.
     Defaults to 1 unless otherwise specified in the `defaults` section